California declares state of emergency over wildfires, winds

 The fire was expected to be especially unwieldly Sunday due to powerful winds gusting at up to 80 mph (129 kph) on hillsides.
 The wind event was expected to last until Monday, the National Weather Service said.

-Fire officials said the winds could potentially spark spot fires up to a mile away and quickly explode.
+Fire officials said the winds could potentially spark spot fires up to a mile away.
 They feared that if it crosses U.S. 101, the fire could spread westward to an area that hasn’t had a fire in 80 years.

 “The fuel in that area is extremely dense, they’re extremely old and dry,” said Steve Volmer, a fire behavior analyst with CalFire.